Rolled roast of duck with rosemary

 1 tbsp. olive oil

 The roast is composed of two duck fillets rolled together and tied with white kitchen string.
 If you are rolling it yourself, begin by removing the skin with a very sharp knife.
 Set one fillet on top of the other.
 Position the skin around the rim of the fillets to cover the edge where they meet.
 Tie the fillets together: run the string lengthwise around the skin and knot it, and again lengthwise around the top and bottom of the roast.
 Then tie concentric circles of string around the fillets as shown in the photo at right.

 Place your rolled roast on a board for easy handling.
 Peel the garlic, slice it in half lengthwise and cut each half into lengthwise strips.
 Using a sharp knife, make vertical incisions in the top of the roast at regular intervals and insert one garlic strip in each incision.
 Cut the rosemary branch into three or four pieces and insert them under the string on top of the roast.

-Coat a baking pan with the olive oil, retaining a little to spread on top of the duck.
-When the oven is hot, roast for 30 minutes.
+Use the olive oil to coat both the baking pan and the top of the duck.
+Place the duck in the baking pan and, when the oven is hot, roast for 30 minutes.

 After removing the roast from the oven, allow it to sit for 5 minutes before slicing.
 Place the slices in a serving dish, removing the string as you go.
 Season with salt and pepper.
 Serves 4.

 If you are serving your duck hot, pour the juices over the sliced meat.
 If there’s a lot of fat in the pan, pour that off, add a little water, stir and reheat.
 For a woodsy flavor, add a tablespoon of crème de cassis.
 If serving cold, take the duck out of the fridge at least 15 minutes before serving.
 Serve as is, or with Dijon mustard or homemade mayonnaise.

 * Chosen by FrenchEntrée.com to celebrate 100 issues of FrenchEntrée magazine